Richardaeld/google_translate_game/README.md

 basis for this project's readme deployment section.
     + [Clone Information](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) - Used the structure of GitHub's "Cloning a repository" information as the basis for this project's readme deployment section
-+ The game's main background image was taken by the developer, Richard Eldridge.
++ The game's main background image and icon were made by the developer, Richard Eldridge.

 # Acknowledgements
 + Felipe Souza Alarcon for his honest guidance, foresight, and helping lead me into directions I did not know I could go with this project.